A complete guide to AQA A-Level Business

 Expect questions on strategy, change management, decision making, and the impact of the external environment.
 There is typically one 24- or 25-mark evaluation question at the end of the paper that draws on most of the case.

-The six topic areas
+The ten topic areas

-Content for all three papers is drawn from the same six topic areas.
+Content for all three papers is drawn from the same ten topic areas.
 They are taught in a roughly linear order, with Year 12 covering the foundations and Year 13 moving into strategy and the external environment.

 AQA A-Level Business topic areas